LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

    The first method searches for the named cookie and returns its value if found.
 If the cookie is not found then "void" is returned.
-The second method returns all the cookies as an object, which can be iterated or used in a query expression.
+The second method returns all the cookies as an object, which can be iterated over or used in a query expression.
 The cookie elements are presented as pair objects containing the cookie names and values as the pairs' first and second members.